rz776/hello-world/README.md

 # hello-world
- I started out as a graphic designer, and am not want to learn this.
+ I started out as a graphic designer, and became a web developer.